oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Added a new section about options for storing tokens
 * Added a section on sender-constrained tokens and a reference to DPoP
 * Rephrased the architecture patterns to focus on token acquisition
+* Added a section discussing why not to use the Cookie API to store tokens

 -11